 Admission to the MBA program is based on a variety of factors including undergraduate grade point average, overall score on the Graduate Management Admission Test (GMAT) and its parts (Verbal, Quantitative, and Analytical Writing), previous work in other graduate programs, and business experience.
-The average student admitted to the program recently has a cumulative undergraduate grade point average (UGPA) of 2.8 (out of 4.0), GMAT of 510 with 30 quantitative, 28 verbal, and 3.5-4.0 analytical writing scores.
+The average student admitted to the program recently has a cumulative undergraduate grade point average (UGPA) of 3.2 (out of 4.0) and an overall GMAT score of approximately 520.

 The admission process involves two stages: an administrative review, and review by the Admissions and Retention Committee.
-Students are admitted after either stage of the process.
+Students are admitted or denied admission after either stage of the process.
 The initial administrative review considers only admission score and GMAT scores as outlined below.
 Students who meet the following criteria are admitted after the administrative review stage and are not further reviewed by the faculty committee.
 To gain administrative admission, students must have: